2003 Melbourne Cup

 The 2003 Melbourne Cup was the 143rd running of the Melbourne Cup, a prestigious Australian Thoroughbred horse race.
 The race, run over 3200 m, was held on 4 November 2003 at Melbourne's Flemington Racecourse.

 It was won by Makybe Diva at the age of five, trained by David Hall and ridden by Glen Boss.

+The 2003 race featured the first appearance by an Australian female jockey in the Melbourne Cup with Clare Lindop finishing 19th on Debben for Leon Macdonald.
+Maree Lyndon from New Zealand was the first female jockey in the Melbourne Cup, when she rode Argonaut Style in 1987.

 Field

 This is a list of horses which ran in the 2003 Melbourne Cup.